anuraghazra/BugVilla/readme.md

 ## :rocket: Quick start

-Start developing locally.
+Start using locally.

 ### Step 1: Clone the repo
-Fork the repository. then clone the repo locally by doing -
+Fork the repository.
+Then clone the repo locally by doing -

 ```sh
 git clone https://github.com/anuraghazra/BugVilla.git